2026 Comparison — Updated March 2026

 Is TrackMyVendor actually cheaper than alternatives like myCOI or Billy?

 Yes.
-TrackMyVendor starts free for 25 subs, then $39/month for unlimited subs on a single account, and $79/month for unlimited subs and unlimited team members. myCOI, Billy, TrustLayer, and Procore Insurance do not publish pricing publicly — you need a sales call, which is itself a signal the number isn't built for small operations.
+TrackMyVendor starts free for 25 subs, then $39/month for unlimited subs on a single account, and $79/month for unlimited subs and unlimited team members. myCOI, Billy, TrustLayer, and Jones do not publish pricing publicly — you need a sales call, which is itself a signal the number isn't built for small operations.
 Based on publicly available information and user-reported pricing, entry points for those platforms typically start between $200 and $500/month, with enterprise tiers that scale from there.
 See full pricing →

 Does any other platform verify contractor licenses the way TrackMyVendor does?